Riemann-Theta Boltzmann Machine: RTBM mixture models

 More one dimensional examples are shown on the bottom row of figure \ref{CauchyDistFig}.
 For the next examples we always draw 5000 samples.
 On the bottom left plot we fit a single RTBM with three hidden units (with the parameter bound set to 30) to a Gaussian mixture defined as

 where $p_G(v,\mu,\sigma)$ is the normal distribution.
 The RTBM achieves a good level of agreement with the underlying distribution.

 We also model the probability density function (for short pdf) defined in \cite{modha1994} (bottom center) and the uniform distribution (right center) between $[-5,5]$ with a single RTBM with four and three hidden units, respectively (the parameter bound is set to 30).
 We observe that in both cases, regions where the underlying pdf is sharp and flat, which are in general difficult to model via neural networks, are reproduced reasonably well.
 As already mentioned above, the oscillatory effects are an artifact of the Fourier like approximation, and we expect that a larger number of hidden units can improve on this.
-(This requires however a better implementation of the Riemann-Theta function with reduced computational complexity.)
+(For this, a better implementation of the Riemann-Theta function would be desirable.)

 In figure \ref{2dDistFig} we present three examples of two-dimensional pdf determinations.
 In all plots we show the samples used by the fit as a 2d projected histogram with a gray gradient color map, while the contours of the underlying model and the trained RTBM fit are shown as blue and red (contour) lines.
 The side panels illustrate the projections along both axes.
 On the left plot we model a correlated two-dimensional normal distribution centered at the origin which has covariance matrix $\Sigma$ with elements $\sigma_X^2=1$, $\sigma_Y^2=2$ and $\sigma_{X,Y}^2=0.8$, via a single RTBM with one hidden unit.
 The center plot shows a fit via an RTBM layer consisting of two RTBMs with one hidden unit trained on samples of a Gaussian mixture